Toggle: English / Spanish

 Your health care provider may think you have a fungal infection when looking at your skin.
 A skin scraping and KOH test can be used to tell the difference between granuloma annulare and a fungal infection.

 You may also need a skin biopsy to confirm the diagnosis of granuloma annulare.

-Because granuloma annulare usually causes no symptoms, you may not need treatment except for cosmetic reasons.
+Because granuloma annulare usually causes no symptoms and is not a dangerous condition, you may not need treatment except for cosmetic reasons.